Tags:

 Oh no!

-stepped in a bucket of water
+Pete in a bucket of water

 And all the brown, and all the blue, and all the red away

-What were his again?
+What color his shoes again?

 White!